 Even though we had seen plenty of Humpback whales a few weeks earlier in Tadoussac, Quebec, we were really hoping to see more on this trip, despite the fact that whale season was already over by the time we got there in mid-August.
 We crossed our fingers though.

 It turns out crossing our fingers must have worked because just an hour or so later, we heard people cheering.
 We looked around us and sure enough, we saw a Humpback whale in the distance.
 After it went back down, the boat headed over in its direction.
-The boat became so silent as we all strained our eyes in search for the big animal.
+The boat became so silent as we all strained our eyes in search of the big animal.
 None of us could find it.
 We knew it had to come up for air at some point but this one was obviously a skilled diver.

 We waited and waited.
 I was on the upper deck but peering off the left side.
 Just when my mind was getting ready to drift, the whale appeared right in front of my eyes.
 PFFFFF!
 The whale blew out water as it took in more air.
 It was so close!
 Just seven or eight feet away.
 AMAZING.
 I had never seen a whale so close before.
 Any closer, he would have hit the boat.